 Cash To Close: Your Closing Day Total

-When you’re buying a house, you need to be financially prepared.
-While you may use a mortgage to cover your biggest expense, your new home, there are other costs that aren’t covered by a lender.
+When you’re buying a house, you need to be financially prepared to cover various costs.
+While you may use a mortgage to cover your biggest expense (your new home), there are other costs that aren’t charged by a lender.
 Many of these expenses fall into what’s known as “cash to close,” and you’ll want to have these funds ready by the time you’re ready to purchase your home.

 What Is Cash To Close?

-Cash to close refers to the funds a home buyer needs to finalize a real estate purchase.
-These can include the down payment in addition to fees related to appraisal, insurance, legal counsel and escrow.
-The total amount is paid at closing, so buyers should have cash to close funds ready for closing day.
+Cash to close refers to the funds a home buyer needs to finalize their purchase of a home.
+These costs can include the down payment and fees related to appraisal, insurance, legal counsel and escrow.
+The total amount is paid at closing, so buyers should have their cash to close funds ready on closing day.

 Before you head to closing, learn what fees you’ll owe and how to pay for them.

-Closing costs are fees paid to your mortgage company that are needed to finalize your loan.
-In addition to other fees, cash to close includes closing costs, which may include:
+Closing costs are the fees paid to your mortgage company to finalize your loan.
+The closing costs that also make up your final cash to close amount may include:

-Closing costs are about 3 – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan amount.
+On average, closing costs are about 3% – 6% of your home’s purchase price, and some closing costs can be rolled into the loan amount.
 Cash to close won’t include any closing costs you’re rolling into your mortgage.

-One of the most expensive costs in your cash to close will be the down payment.
-A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and contributing to the home equity you start out with.
+One of the most expensive costs in your cash to close total will be the down payment.
+A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and instantly contributing to the equity in your home.

-Depending on the type of loan, there is a minimum down payment you must pay.
-For an FHA loan, that minimum is 3.5%.
+Depending on the type of loan, there is a minimum down payment you must make.
+For a Federal Housing Administration (FHA) loan, that minimum is 3.5%.
 For a conventional loan, it’s 3%.
 Certain government-backed loans, like Department of Veterans Affairs (VA) loans or US Department of Agriculture (USDA) loans, don’t require a down payment.

 How much you pay above the minimum is up to you.
-Just remember, the more you pay, the less you borrow and the more equity you’ll have.
-A 20% down payment is recommended to avoid paying mortgage insurance.
+Just remember, the more you pay, the less you borrow, and the more equity you’ll start out with in your home.

 Deposits And Credits

-While most costs add to your cash to close total, some may also be deducted from it.
+While most costs add to your cash to close, some may deduct from it.

-Just make sure to keep a record of all of the credits and payments you make before closing, in case there are any errors on your closing disclosure you may have to dispute.
+Just make sure to keep a record of all your credits and payments before closing, in case there are errors on your Closing Disclosure you may have to dispute.

 How To Estimate Or Calculate Cash To Close

-If your offer’s already been accepted, you’ll know the exact number.
+If your offer has been accepted, you’ll know the exact number.
 If you’re still looking for a home to buy or haven’t started your search, decide the maximum purchase price your budget allows and use that number.

-If you want to stay on the safe side of your estimate, use the result from estimating 6% of the purchase price for your closing costs.
+To stay on the safe side of your estimate, use the result from estimating 6% of the purchase price for your closing costs.
 Overestimating is always better than underestimating.

 How To Pay Your Cash To Close